-Patients with continuing, frightening symptoms of panic disorder are often unsatisfied following a negative general medical workup and repeatedly seek medical care.
-This delays the diagnosis of panic disorder by as long as 10 years.
+Patients with continuing, frightening panic disorder symptoms are often dissatisfied after a negative general medical workup and repeatedly seek medical care.
+The diagnosis of panic disorder can take as long as 10 years.

-The episodes are accompanied by at least 4 symptoms of autonomic hyperactivity as mentioned above.
-Such autonomic symptoms, especially cardiorespiratory, gastrointestinal and otoneurologic symptoms, often predominate in patient’s clinical presentations.
-This causes many patients to seek health care from a general medical doctor, rather than a psychiatrist, and the dramatic and paroxysmal nature of panic may result in more emergency room visits.
+The episodes are accompanied by at least four symptoms of autonomic hyperactivity, as mentioned above.
+Such autonomic symptoms, especially cardiorespiratory, gastrointestinal, and otoneurologic symptoms, often predominate in the patient’s clinical presentations.
+This causes many patients to seek health care from a general medical doctor, rather than a psychiatrist, and the dramatic and paroxysmal nature of panic may lead to more emergency room visits.

-Some patients present with panic attacks but not otherwise feel fear or anxiety.
-Such attacks are called ‘non-fearful’ panic attacks.
-The absence of subjectively experienced fear in some patients may make recognition of panic attacks more difficult.
+Some patients present with panic attacks but do not otherwise feel fear or anxiety, a condition known as a ‘non-fearful’ panic attack.
+The absence of subjectively experienced fear in some patients may make the recognition of panic attacks more difficult.

-Panic disorder prevalence is increased in patients with alcohol use disorders, as are a variety of other anxiety disorders.
-Evidence suggests that this association is due to both self-medication as well as a progressive anxiogenic (anxiety causing) effect of alcohol over time.
-Patients use alcohol or sedative hypnotics in an attempt to control symptoms of panic disorder.
-These agents have a shortly lived anxiolytic (anxiety ceasing) action, but subsequently, cause rebound exacerbation of anxiety and panic attacks when blood levels of these agents decline.
+Panic disorder prevalence is increased in patients with alcohol abuse disorders and a variety of other anxiety disorders.
+Evidence suggests that this association is due to both self-medication as well as alcohol’s progressive anxiogenic (anxiety-causing) effect over time.
+Patients use alcohol or sedative hypnotics in an attempt to control panic disorder symptoms.
+These agents have a short anxiolytic (anxiety-ceasing) action.
+However, when blood levels of these agents decline, rebound exacerbation of anxiety and panic attacks occurs.

 Spontaneous episodes of fear